 Under which conditions is the stay of international researchers (doctoral students, postdocs, scholarship holders, professors etc.) at the University of Münster possible?

-Nonetheless, host institutes and visiting researchers should carefully consider whether a stay is appropriate and necessary.
-The global situation is extremely dynamic and short-term lockdowns, airline cancellations, etc. lead to a changed scenario, just as the various regulations at international and national level.
-The currently valid official rules on departure, arrival and visits of incoming academics provide the framework for the provisions of the WWU.
+Nonetheless, host institutes and visiting researchers should carefully consider whether a stay is appropriate and necessary at present.
+The global situation is extremely dynamic and short-term lockdowns, airline cancellations and the more difficult working conditions in the German embassies/consulates lead to a very complex overall situation.
+In addition, the various regulations at international and national level are constantly changing.
+The currently valid official rules on departure, arrival, and visits of incoming academics provide the framework for the provisions of the WWU.